giovanniboscu/continuous-section-field/docs/cuf/readme.md

 $$\delta W_{\mathrm{int}}=\int_0^L\int_\Omega\delta\boldsymbol{\varepsilon}^{T}\boldsymbol{\sigma},d\Omega,dx$$

-After substituting the CUF expansion, the integration over the cross-section produces coefficients that couple every pair of transverse functions $F_\tau$ and $F_s$.
-The remaining equations govern the longitudinal unknowns $\mathbf{u}_\tau(x)$.
+After substituting the CUF displacement expansion, the cross-sectional integration produces coefficients that couple every pair of transverse functions $F_\tau$ and $F_s$.
+The remaining equations govern the longitudinal functions $\mathbf{u}_\tau(x)$.

-The construction can therefore be summarized as
+The complete logical sequence is therefore

-$$\text{displacement expansion}\rightarrow\text{strain field}\rightarrow\text{constitutive law}\rightarrow\text{virtual work}\rightarrow\text{governing equations}$$
+$$\text{displacement expansion}\rightarrow\text{spatial derivatives}\rightarrow\text{strains}\rightarrow\text{stresses}\rightarrow\text{virtual work}\rightarrow\text{governing equations}$$

-The approximation order $N$ controls the richness of the kinematic space, while the laws of mechanics determine the values of the corresponding generalized displacement functions.
+The approximation order determines the richness of the kinematic space, while the mechanical equations determine the values of the corresponding generalized displacement functions.

-Classical beam theories can be interpreted as restricted choices within this larger kinematic framework.
-Higher-order models retain more transverse terms and can consequently represent effects that simpler theories exclude, such as cross-sectional deformation, warping, Poisson coupling, and more complex shear distributions.
+Classical beam theories can be interpreted as restricted choices within this general framework.
+Higher-order theories retain additional transverse terms and can represent deformation modes excluded by simpler models.

-The unifying contribution of CUF is that this increase in kinematic richness does not require deriving an entirely new formulation for every order.
-The same general procedure remains valid while the set of transverse functions is changed or enlarged.
+The unifying contribution of CUF is that the same formulation remains valid when the polynomial order or the transverse basis is changed.
+A new approximation space does not require the derivation of an entirely new structural formulation.